Homemade vs Takeaway: Pizza

 The verdict: Sauces are a big culprit of having added sugars.
 The sauces used in Dominos would contain a lot more added sugar compared to some of the sauces or tomato paste you can find at the supermarket.
 When reading labels, make sure the sugar levels are less than 10g per 100g.

-Get the kids helping you in the kitchen these school holidays by making our homemade pizza instead of buying takeaway pizza!
+Get the kids helping you in the kitchen these school holidays by making our homemade pizza (chicken or vegetarian options) instead of buying takeaway pizza!

 Serves: 2 Time: 30mins Cost: $8 approx. ($4/serve)

 - 2 TBSP Pizza sauce or tomato paste